-Discover wild and beautiful Fraser Island, a UNESCO World Heritage Site and the world's largest sand island, with a length of 123km and area of 184,000ha.
+Discover wild and beautiful Fraser Island (also known as K'gari), a UNESCO World Heritage Site and the world's largest sand island, with a length of 123km and area of 184,000ha.

 Best explored by four-wheel drive, Fraser is a nature-sculpted wonderland of wide golden-sand beaches, crystal clear lakes and huge sand dunes scattered with towering satinay hardwoods and a stand of unspoiled rainforest – the perfect spot for a honeymoon or romantic getaway holiday.